audioxide/data/data/posts/20201207-articles-our-10-favourite-singles-of-2020.md

 -----

 ## 1\.
-“Mr Motivator” // IDLES
+“Mr. Motivator” // IDLES

+<iframe width="100%" height="500px" src="https://www.youtube-nocookie.com/embed/YNCopmqsw1Q" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ­
 **André**

-If ever there was a year for a song like “Mr Motivator” to burst onto the scene, it was 2020.
+If ever there was a year for a song like “Mr. Motivator” to burst onto the scene, it was 2020.
 What a horrible time it's been.
 The devastating ramifications of COVID have turned us into miserable bastards with a severe lack of drive and energy.
 Releasing this particular track during lockdown – a bad time for even the most positive-minded people - was a masterstroke from IDLES.
-“Mr Motivator” is as fun as it is galvanising, accompanied by a thoroughly amusing music video that features members of a wonderful online community named AF Gang.
+“Mr. Motivator” is as fun as it is galvanising, accompanied by a thoroughly amusing music video that features members of a wonderful online community named AF Gang.
 It never fails to raise a smile.
 Once again, Joe Talbot is on fine form, with absurd references to everyone from Connor McGregor to Delia Smith.
 It's thoroughly entertaining from start to finish, and incredibly addictive.
-I wouldn't say “Mr Motivator” is the greatest song of 2020, but it's absolutely one of my favourites.
+I wouldn't say “Mr. Motivator” is the greatest song of 2020, but it's absolutely one of my favourites.
 Cheers for the pick-me-up, chaps.

 **Marcus**

-“Mr Motivator” dropped at a pretty essential moment in my lockdown experience — around the time I was beyond the novelty, tired of *Animal Crossing*, and falling into anxious misery.
+“Mr. Motivator” dropped at a pretty essential moment in my lockdown experience — around the time I was beyond the novelty, tired of *Animal Crossing*, and falling into anxious misery.
 If anything could represent everything I was sick of, it was the endless string of corporate TV ads reminding us, via the medium of low-res home video clips of people grinning and bearing it, that times were weird but we were all in it together.
 Oh, and we should buy more of their shit.
-I wasn’t grinning and bearing it by that point, and no amount of racket being made for key workers on a Thursday night was going to alter that, but “Mr Motivator” came along and breathed a bit of life back into me.
+I wasn’t grinning and bearing it by that point, and no amount of racket being made for key workers on a Thursday night was going to alter that, but “Mr. Motivator” came along and breathed a bit of life back into me.

 The music video, a facsimile of the inane ads I’ve already moaned about, struck on a legitimacy and sense of togetherness that I hadn’t realised I was missing so badly, and the typically barnstorming, sharp-edged, and driving instrumentation and lyricism of a top IDLES track sealed the deal.
-I don’t want to suggest that “Mr Motivator” set me on a course of recovery from — or acceptance of — the endless bullshit of 2020, but it didn’t half kick me out of the stupor it had put me in.
+I don’t want to suggest that “Mr. Motivator” set me on a course of recovery from — or acceptance of — the endless bullshit of 2020, but it didn’t half kick me out of the stupor it had put me in.